Nsustain/nsustain.com/README.md

 a meaningful project that's really worth it now has one.

-We don't try to optimize our website such that users stay on our website as long as possible.
-No, we don't want you to
-spend all day on Nsustain.
-Go help the environment, write codes, or whatever your heart desires.

 The goal of our website is to help you find a project that really touches your heart, something that you truly find worthwhile.
-We try to make that process as smooth as possible for you.
+We will always try to make that process smooth and enjoyable for you.

 Plus, for your information, we don't do anything sneaky.
 Security is our top-most priority, and we aren't interested in any of your personal information.
 We don't store suspicious cookies on your computer.
+We don't optimize our website such that users stay on our website as long as possible.
+No, we don't want you to spend all day on Nsustain.
+Go help the environment, write codes, or whatever your heart desires.

 All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.